neharika8/sanctum-sanctorum/NOTES.md

 ## Git History

-I was given the starting code as a ZIP file, not a Git repository, so there was no prior commit history to preserve or diff against.
+I was given the starting code as a ZIP file rather than a Git repository, so there was no prior commit history to preserve.
+My history begins with my own first fix.

-My repository's history therefore begins with my first fix rather than the unmodified starting point.
-Each commit represents one area of the codebase I completed — model, members, orders, loans, and reports — followed by a final commit adding the remaining files that were already correct in the ZIP and needed no changes.
+Most commits map to one feature area: the Loan model, member fixes (tier check, duplicate email, stats), orders (discounts, stock, cancel fix), loans (borrowing/returns/late fees), and reports.
+One commit, `Add remaining project files`, is broader than the rest and bundles several files together — including real fixes to `app/schemas.py` (ISBN-13 checksum, email normalization, order-item validation) and `app/routers/books.py`/`app/services/books.py` (duplicate-ISBN check, the `PATCH` endpoint, and search filters/sort/pagination).
+In hindsight I'd have split that into its own dedicated "Books" commit to keep one clean diff per feature, matching the pattern of the other commits.

 ## AI Usage